isomerpages/mol-services/_move-house/03-move-in.md

 ---
-title: Moving In Checklist
+title: Move-In Checklist
 permalink: /government-services/buying-a-hdb/move-in/
-third_nav_title: Move into my new HDB home
+third_nav_title: What to Take Note before Moving
 ---

-## Moving In Checklist
+## Things to Know Before Moving in

-### Update your residential address
+### Notify your new residential address

 After moving, do remember to <a href="https://www.ica.gov.sg/documents/ic/update_residential_address" target="_blank">update your residential address</a> on your identity documents with Immigration & Checkpoint Authority (ICA).

-### Rectification works

-Found some defects before your renovation?
-You may submit a request to HDB to help you with the <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/moving-in/rectification-work-for-new-flats&rendermode=preview" target="_blank">rectification works.</a>

 ### Settle remaining housing-related finances